 - California (South)

 - Maritime Provinces (NB, NS, PEI, NL, Canada)

 - North Dakota

 - West Virginia

 If your state or province is not listed above, the position is not up for election this year but will be next year.
 Please join us in extending thanks and appreciation to all the incumbents for their volunteer service to the PDGA and the sport of disc golf.
 Many of these key contributors will be seeking re-election; many others will be seeking election for the first time.

 Submitting Your State/Provincial Coordinator Candidacy

 If you are interested in running for the Coordinator position in your home state or province, download a Candidate Biography Questionnaire.
 This form may also be requested by contacting the PDGA office or calling (706) 261-6342.
-The completed form must be returned to the office along with a candidate statement no later than June 20, 2019.
-Completed documents can be sent to [email protected].
+The completed form must be returned to the office along with a candidate statement no later than June 21, 2020.
+Documents can be sent to [email protected].

-When you receive your ballot in July, please take a few minutes of your time to complete and submit your ballot.
-In doing so not only are you fulfilling one of your basic rights and responsibilities as a PDGA member, but you are also demonstrating that the work performed by these our core volunteers is important and worthwhile, both for you personally and for the PDGA and disc golf as a whole.
+When you receive your ballot in July, please take a few minutes to vote.
+In doing so, not only are you exercising one of your basic rights as a PDGA member, but you are also demonstrating your appreciation for the work performed by these core volunteers.

 Thank you very much for participating in the Annual PDGA Elections!